Facilities Manager Resume Example

 I always include my formal education front and center on a facility engineer resume.
 Most employers expect at least a bachelor’s degree in engineering-mechanical, civil, or electrical.

 If you’ve earned any certifications or honors, this is the place to highlight them.
-Listing your degree, graduation year, and school helps recruiters quickly check off minimum requirements.
+Listing your degree, graduation year, and school helps recruiters quickly check off minimum requirements—just like you would in an infrastructure engineer cover letter.

 You don’t need to add high school once you’ve finished college.
 Instead, use that space for any specialized training or relevant licenses that set you apart from other candidates.